 More on internal linking mistakes here: Common Internal Linking Mistakes in SEO (and How to Fix Them).

-They’re a small but mighty way to strengthen your content marketing program even further.
+Despite some challenges that come with internal links, they’re a small but mighty way to strengthen your content marketing program even further.

 After reading this article, you should have a stronger understanding of this crucial SEO concept and its advantages.
 More specifically, we'll cover: